bryanlira/HappyMoney/README.md

 ### Installation

-First of all you need to download the gem to and add it to an existence project with the following command.
-The path is the location where the gem is located:
+First of all you need to download the engine and add it to an existence project with the following command.
+The path is the location where the engine is located:

     gem 'happy_money', path: '../../Desktop/happy_money'